- Acne between the eyebrows typically develops as a result of excess oil and debris clogging pores

-- Pimples that form in the area between the eyebrows can indicate a problem with liver function.
+- Pimples that form in the area between the eyebrows can also indicate an underlying health condition

 What Causes Acne Between Eyebrows?

 Acne between the eyebrows presents at the top of the T-zone, the area that spans from the chin to between the eyebrows and across the forehead.
 Acne that develops between the eyebrows, also known at the glabellar area, is common.